vmware-archive/nsxraml/md-version/nsxvapi.md

 * **get** *(secured)*: Retrieve security policies mapped to a security group

 ## nsxCli
+Working with the Central CLI

+### /1.0/nsx/cli

-The Central Command Line Interface (Central CLI) commandsare run from the NSX Manager, and retrieve information from the NSX Manager and other devices.
+* **post** *(secured)*: The central command-line interface (central CLI) commands are run from the NSX Manager command line, and retrieve information from the NSX Manager and other devices.
 These commands can also be executed in the API.
+___
-Given here is the general structure for making a Central CLI command call in the API, as well as a specific sample of one such command.
-For a complete list of the Central CLI commands executable through the API, please see the Central CLI chapter of the NSX Command Line Interface Reference available on the VMware documentation website.
+You can insert any valid Central CLI command as the **command** parameter.
+For a complete list of the Central CLI commands executable through the API, please see the Central CLI chapter of the *NSX Command Line Interface Reference*.

-### /1.0/nsx/cli
+___

-* **post** *(secured)*: General central CLI command for use in the API.
-CLI Command can be any central CLI command.
-The Accept header must be set to text/plain for this API call to properally function.
+The Accept header must be set to text/plain.